Dora and the Lost City of Gold

+The film was theatrically released in the United States on August 9, 2019, by Paramount Pictures.
+It received generally positive reviews from critics, and was a moderate box office success, grossing $121 million against a budget of $49 million.
+A reboot, Dora and the Search for Sol Dorado, was released in 2025.

 Plot

-Deep in the Peruvian jungle, 6-year-old Dora Márquez, daughter of jungle explorers Cole and Elena, spends her days going on adventures with her monkey friend Boots, her 7-year-old cousin Diego, and imaginary friends Backpack and Map while thwarting Swiper the thieving fox.
-One day, Diego and his family leave to Los Angeles while Dora and her parents remain searching for the hidden Inca city of gold, Parapata.
+In the Peruvian jungle, 6-year-old Dora Márquez, daughter of jungle explorers Cole and Elena, goes on adventures with her monkey friend Boots, her 7-year-old cousin Diego, and imaginary friends Backpack and Map while thwarting Swiper the thieving fox.
+One day, Diego and his family leave for Los Angeles while Dora and her parents remain searching for the hidden Inca city of gold, Parapata.

-After 10 years of exploring, Dora's parents decipher the location of Parapata and choose to send a now 16-year-old Dora to Diego's high school in Los Angeles while they travel to the lost city.
-Staying with a now 17-year-old Diego and his family, Dora meets fellow students Sammy and Randy.
-Due to Dora’s intelligence, Sammy sees her as her rival.
-Still, Randy is amused by Dora’s intelligence and her being very nice to him and develops a crush on her.
-Dora enjoys her new life, but Diego is embarrassed by her eccentric behavior; it culminates in mocking and name-calling by several of their peers when Dora publicly dances to a conga song at the school dance.
-As Diego walks outside, Dora tries to comfort him, but Diego says that she is no longer in the jungle, which leads to a fallout between them.
+Ten years later, Cole and Elena decipher the location of Parapata and send a now 16-year-old Dora to stay with Diego's family in Los Angeles while they travel to the lost city after she unintentionally proves she's not ready to face danger while exploring.
+At Diego's high school, Dora meets fellow students Sammy Moore and Randy Warren.
+The former sees Dora as a rival due to her intelligence, while the latter develops a crush on her.
+Dora's eccentric behavior culminates in mocking and name-calling by some of her new classmates when she publicly dances to a conga song at the school dance.
+Embarrassed, Diego tells Dora that she is no longer in the jungle, which leads to a fallout between them.

-The following day, on a class field trip to a museum, Dora and the others are lured to its off-exhibit archives, where they are captured by mercenaries led by Powell who fly them to Peru.
-When they land, a man named Alejandro, who claims to be a friend of Dora's parents, helps them escape.
-In the process, the mercenaries, aided by Swiper, steal Dora's map.
-Alejandro reports that Dora's parents have gone missing and that the mercenaries are searching for them in hopes of getting into Parapata to steal its treasures.
-Dora resolves to find her parents first with Alejandro's help, while Diego comes along to look after Dora, with the other teens tagging along in hopes of being rescued.
+On a class field trip to a museum, Dora, Diego, Sammy, and Randy are lured to its off-exhibit archives, where mercenaries, led by a man named Powell, capture them and fly them to Peru.
+When they land, a man named Alejandro Gutierrez, who claims to be a friend of Dora's parents, helps them escape, but the mercenaries, aided by Swiper, steal Dora's map.
+Alejandro reports that Dora's parents have gone missing and the mercenaries are searching for them in hopes of getting into Parapata to steal its treasures.
+Dora resolves to find her parents first with Alejandro's help, and the other teens agree.